DougInAMug/contextExample/README.md

 Context is used at the App level to allow a button press to update a counter and show the count in the child.

 The main branch puts as much as possible into the `CountContext.ts(x)`.
 The `minimal-context` branch puts in as little as possible.
+The `prop-drilling` example achieves the same effect with props

 ![](./screenshot.png)